sagemath/trac_to_gh/Issue 7972.md

 # Issue 7972: show_identifiers is broken in the notebook; needs to not include globals

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7972

 Original creator: was